Nicba1010/Scraping-Scripts/README.md

 ## Donate
 If you like my work and want to donate here's the button! :)
 Actually there is no button.
 I have a personal PayPal account and can't set it up.
+Here's the email instead: nicba1010@gmail.com